TV titans Trump, Oprah go head to head on U.S. campaign trail

 Winfrey appeared in Georgia to back Democrat Stacey Abrams, who is vying to become the United States’ first black female governor.

-Trump, who gained nationwide fame as star of the reality show “The Apprentice,” was in the second day of an 11-rally tour of states with competitive Senate races.
-He was to campaign with fellow Republican Josh Hawley, who is trying to unseat Democratic U.S. Senator Claire McCaskill.
+Trump, who gained nationwide fame as star of the reality show “The Apprentice,” was in the second day of an 11-rally tour of states with competitive U.S. Senate races.

 The contest between Abrams, a former state lawmaker, and Republican Brian Kemp has become a flashpoint in the battle over voter access.
 As Georgia’s secretary of state, Kemp oversees the Southern state’s elections.